Article I: General Policy.

 Library patrons have certain rights with respect to the use of Electronic Resources.
 Library patrons have the right to equitable access and the right to confidentiality and privacy in the use of Electronic Resources to the extent possible given certain constraints, such as proximity of other patrons and staff in public access settings.
 Patrons also have the right to access and read all patron related Library service policies, and discuss questions with the appropriate Library staff.
 This policy is part of the Library’s overall policy structure and should be interpreted in conjunction with other existing policies.
 Copies of all patron related Library policies are available upon request and on the Library’s website.

-III.
-Rules and Guidelines for Use
+Article V: Rules and Guidelines for Use.

 The following rules and procedures apply to all users of the Library’s Electronic Resources.